 Are you being audited by the SBA or investigated by the DOJ for PPP loan fraud?
 If so, there is no time to waste.
 To discuss your defense strategy in confidence, contact us today.

 Speak with a Federal PPP Loan Fraud Defense Lawyer at Oberheiden P.C.

 Our firm is representing individuals and companies nationwide in federal PPP loan fraud audits and investigations during the COVID-19 pandemic.
-If you need legal representation, we encourage you to call us immediately at 888-680-1745 or contact us online for a complimentary consultation.
+If you need legal representation, we encourage you to call us immediately at 888-680-1745 or contact us online for a complimentary and confidential consultation.